THE PROBLEM

 THE SOLUTION

-We believe there are two practical ways to minimize the tragic impact of inaccurate color-based field test kits:
+There are simple, practical ways to minimize the tragic impact of inaccurate colorimetric field drug tests:

-• stop using roadside/field drug test kits as a basis for arrest, prosecution and detention.
-Instead, adopt a cite-and-release policy pending an accurate laboratory test.
+• Stop using field drug tests as a basis for arrest and detention.
+In simple drug possession cases, jurisdictions should adopt a cite-and-release policy pending confirmation from an accurate laboratory test.

-• alternatively, convert to using portable, electronic field test devices that use technology such as mass spectrometry or Raman spectroscopy.
-Although not as accurate as full laboratory test equipment, the ability of these devices to determine the chemical structure of unknown substances means they are much less prone to false positives.
+• Provide funding for law enforcement to convert to portable electronic field test devices that use technologies such as mass spectrometry or Raman spectroscopy.
+Although these devices are not as accurate as full laboratory equipment, their ability to determine thechemical structure of unknown substances makes them significantly less likely to generate false positives.

-In 2018, the Forensic Technology Center within the National Institute of Justice, stated that “color-based tests are not always accurate” and issued a comprehensive study of other more accurate portable electronic field test devices.
-In the conclusion to their study, the NIJ summarized that these devices “offered significant advantages over traditional color-based testing, including comprehensive one step testing, objectivity, specificity, safety, chain of custody corroboration, technical support, and versatility.”
-Here is a link to the full NIJ Study of Field Portable Devices for Presumptive Drug Testing:
+In 2018, the Forensic Technology Center within the National Institute of Justice (NIJ) stated that “color-based tests are not always accurate” and published a comprehensive study evaluating more reliable portable electronic field-testing devices.
+In its conclusion, the NIJ reported that these devices “offered significant advantages over traditional color-based testing, including comprehensive one-step testing, objectivity, specificity, safety, chain-of-custody corroboration, technical support, and versatility.”

-The adoption of these simple solutions will result in justice for thousands of innocent people each year and conserve millions of dollars and other resources currently spent incarcerating people based on inaccurate roadside/field drug tests.
+Providing more accurate electronic test devices to law enforcement agencies and the adoption of cite and release in simple drug possession cases would support better law enforcement, deliver justice for thousands of innocent people each year and conserve millions of dollars and other public resources currently spent on arresting and prosecuting drug possession cases based on error-prone field drug tests.

 WHAT WE’RE DOING

-A challenge in seeking reform in this area has been obtaining comprehensive data on the extent of use and impact of roadside/field drug tests.
-To fill this information gap, we commissioned an independent, national study by the University of Pennsylvania’s Quattrone Center for the Fair Administration of Justice.
-This study was released in January 2024 and exposed the tragic impact of these inaccurate tests.
-To read the full study, please click on this link.
+A challenge in seeking reform in this area has been obtaining comprehensive data on the extent of the use and impact of roadside/field drug tests.
+To address this information gap, we commissioned an independent national study by the University of Pennsylvania’s Quattrone Center for the Fair Administration of Justice.
+Released in December 2023, the study exposed the tragic impact of these inaccurate tests. https://www.law.upenn.edu/institutes/quattronecenter/reports/field-drug-test-study/

 Want to help?